 Please visit the New Student website for more details.

 What if I want to sign up for a single room?

-At this time, we are not offering additional single-room options beyond what is provided at the Drescher campus apartments and through the disability accommodation process.
-Should you feel you need a single room accommodation or request to be exempt from the on-campus housing requirement, please follow these processes: Single Room Accommodation and Residency Exemption.
+At this time, we are not offering additional single-room options beyond what is provided at the Drescher Campus Apartments and through the disability accommodation process.
+Should you feel you need a single room accommodation or would like to request an exemption from the on-campus housing requirement, please follow these processes: Single Room Accommodation and Residency Exemption.

 Am I required to live in campus housing?

-Our residency requirement policy states that all new students must live on campus and have meal plans for four semesters, including all transfer residents who are required to live on campus for the entire academic year.
+Our residency requirement policy states that all new students must live on campus and have meal plans for their first two academic years, including all transfer residents who are required to live on campus for the entire academic year.
 We believe the relationships and community built during these first years of attending Pepperdine are vital to the college experience.
-The Housing and Residence Life program provides an atmosphere that empowers students to make connections between faith, living, and learning within a diverse community.
+The Housing and Residence Life community provides an atmosphere that empowers students to make connections between faith, living, and learning within a diverse community.